Florida is a great place for retirees but it is a big state, so how do you know which area is best for you?

 As a retiree, I did not need to move for a job so a big consideration was family.
-My kids have not quite “settled down” yet so moving near them wasn’t in the cards, but my sister and her family lives in Florida and my visits to her house and the area of Bradenton have always been great.
+My kids have not quite “settled down” yet so moving near them wasn’t in the cards, but my sister and her family live in Florida and my visits to her house and the area of Bradenton have always been great.

 I love the beach and can’t imagine living too far away from one.
 Florida has many!